pudly/schmopera-hugo/content/articles/in-review-batrice-et-bndict-at-glyndebourne.md

 date = "2016-08-20T11:39:00+01:00"
 lastmod = "2016-08-20T14:40:00+01:00"
 publishDate = "2016-08-20T14:22:00+01:00"
 short_description = "In the great gag scenes with the Glyndebourne Chorus, Lionel Lhote was a big bite of extra comedy as Somarone, the music master.
-Lhote seemed a delightful buffo combination of the Komponist from Ariadne auf Naxos, Bottom from A Midsummer Night's Dream, and Bartolo from Il barbiere di Siviglia. " slug = "in-review-batrice-et-bndict-at-glyndebourne" title = "In review: Béatrice et Bénédict at Glyndebourne"
+Lhote seemed a delightful buffo combination of the Komponist from Ariadne auf Naxos, Bottom from A Midsummer Night&#039;s Dream, and Bartolo from Il barbiere di Siviglia. " slug = "in-review-batrice-et-bndict-at-glyndebourne" title = "In review: Béatrice et Bénédict at Glyndebourne"
 +++